Rishhhhh/voike/docs/api.md

 - `GET /env/descriptors` / `GET /env/descriptors/{envId}` – list or inspect descriptors.
 - `POST /env/descriptors/{envId}/resolve` – returns the runner plan (mode, command, env vars) tuned to the node’s `VOIKE_NODE_MODE` (`docker` or `baremetal`).
 - Descriptors are re-used by VVM builds/executions and surfaced via the CLI (`voike env add/list`).
+- Dynamic runtime pattern: ship the SDK in a container image, register it once, then point VVM descriptors at the env.
+See `examples/vvm/dotnet-env.yaml` / `examples/vvm/dotnet-vvm.json` for a .NET 8 template; swap the image/command for Python, Java, npm, etc. and VOIKE automatically runs them via Docker on every node.

 ### 2.22 Orchestrator (VOIKE 3.0 preview)
 - `POST /orchestrator/projects` – register a project (core/app/lib) so VOIKE can orchestrate its lifecycle.